AYER — Just after 4 p.m. on March 23, a loud boom rang throughout town.

 “John (Bresnahan) was the one who actually spotted him,” said Januskiewicz.
 “He sent for the basket and we got him out of there as soon as could.
 He was not conscious.
 There were several fires burning inside the building because several pieces of debris that burst from the exploding industrial vacuum furnace, were ablaze.”

 Using a Stokes basket-type stretcher, they pulled the worker to safety within 10 minutes of the alarm.
+He was taken by medical helicopter to a nearby hospital, where he later died.
+Three others were injured.

 “They did a great job.
 They did everything they were trained to do,” Fire Chief Robert Pedrazzi said.
 “They went in without hesitation and the operation went smoothly and quickly.”